What Is Complex PTSD? Causes, Symptoms, And Treatments

 Medically reviewed by Majesty Purvis, LCMHC

 You've probably heard of post-traumatic stress disorder (PTSD) before.
-It's the term for the mental illness that can occur in some people after they experience a traumatic event.
+It's the term for the mental health condition that can occur in some people after they experience a traumatic event.
 While complex post traumatic stress disorder (C-PTSD) is related to this condition, it has some key differences.
+Here, we’ll cover key symptoms, similarities, and differences of PTSD and complex PTSD.

 Complex PTSD doesn’t have to take over your life